It probably goes without saying that if you’re planning to run a marathon, it helps to have legs that are at least in some kind of working order.

 Even long after I gave up sports as a bad idea, the knee never healed and would literally ‘go out from under me without a moment’s notice.’

-Often times I wouldn’t even be doing anything particularly strenuous; a casual stroll down the street could suddenly find me screaming like a five year-old girl and cursing like a sailor as I hear that initial pop of the kneecap and topple to the ground like the proverbial sack of spuds.
+Often times I wouldn’t even be doing anything particularly strenuous; a casual stroll down the street could suddenly find me screaming like a five-year-old girl and cursing like a sailor as I hear that initial pop of the kneecap and topple to the ground like the proverbial sack of spuds.

-It hurts like hell, but more it’s the shock of suddenly not having use of both my legs that causes such a over-the-top reaction, and I’ve actually taken to warning anybody I spend any amount of time with that should they suddenly see me fall over and cry out like I just got shot in the balls, not to panic.
+It hurts like hell, but more it’s the shock of suddenly not having use of both my legs that causes such an over-the-top reaction, and I’ve actually taken to warning anybody I spend any amount of time with that should they suddenly see me fall over and cry out like I just got shot in the balls, not to panic.

 ‘It’s just my knee.’
 I explain, ‘usually it pops back into place as I’m heading floorwards.
 Just stay calm, help me up and let me lie down for a couple of hours with an ice pack.’